Peers Reaching Out and Modeling Intervention

 community assessment process is conducted, peer advocates are recruited

-and trained from the target population, role model stories are written
+and trained from the intervention population, role model stories are written

-from interviews with the target population, and these stories are
+from interviews with the intervention population, and these stories are

 distributed along with other risk reduction materials to target